 C:\Users\%username%\AppData\Roaming\Opera Software\Opera Stable\Extensions

-Under that folder, you will see different folders with long folder names.
+Within that folder, you will see subfolders with long names.
 Each folder stores data related to extensions installed by you.
 Open any folder and you will see another folder containing the version number for the extension.

 What are the best Opera extensions?